msadcs-resurrection/msadcs-resurrection-webfrontend/RREADME.md

 # ADCS Web Frontend

-A web-based frontend for Microsoft Active Directory Certificate Services (ADCS) that simplifies certificate request management.
+A web frontend for Microsoft Active Directory Certificate Services (ADCS) that provides a user-friendly state of the art web interface for requesting and managing certificates.

 ## Intention